ktaylor63/southeast/site/content/wildlife/birds/red-cockaded-woodpecker.md

 ## Partnerships, research and projects

-U.S. Forest Service and the U.S. Department of Defense have developed special management guidelines for the woodpeckers on national forests and military installations.
+Working with conservation partners, the Service created the red-cockaded woodpecker recovery plan featuring the participation of other federal and state agencies and private landowners.
+Because many large landscapes that provide habitat are on federal land, the U.S. Forest Service and the U.S. Department of Defense have developed special management guidelines for the woodpeckers on national forests and military installations.
 From 1994 to 2002, red-cockaded woodpecker populations increased as much as 50 percent at six military installations that include primary core populations required for delisting.
 These are Eglin Air Force Base (Florida), Fort Benning (Georgia), Fort Bragg (North Carolina), Fort Polk (Louisiana), Fort Stewart (Georgia), and Marine Corps Base Camp Lejeune (North Carolina).
 Recovery initiatives by private landowners are also conserving this species.

 {{< figure class="photo-center" src="/images/pages/red-cockaded-woodpecker-translocation-night.jpg" alt="A biologist placing a red-cockaded woodpecker in its new home in an artificial cavity" caption="Dr. Bryan Watts of the Center for Conservation Biology acends to an artificial cavity to place a red-cockaded woodpecker in its new home at Great Dismal Swamp National Wildlife Refuge in Virginia.
 Photo by Robert B. Clontz, The Nature Conservancy." >}}